SunnyM00n/Game-Boy-Cartridges/MBC1 (Type A, SRAM)/README.md

 All gerbers and source files can be found in this repo, as this project is fully open source **with attribution**.

+## Important Version Note!

+An error with v1.0 boards does not let you flash games with the RAM set to 64K mode.
+Functionally, this means you cannot flash game ROMs larger than 512Kbit.
+I can find only one game that fits this category, so this should be a very minor issue.

+**You must put the cartridge in 256K SRAM mode in order to flash any game.
+Once your game is flashed, you can change the RAM mode back to 64K if you desire, but the games should function normally if you keep it in 256K mode.**

+Version 1.1 should fix this error, but it has not been tested yet.
+I am waiting for the order of boards to arrive so I may test it.

 ## Important Things Before You Start

 1) To use this board, you need to have an original Game Boy game that uses an MBC1 mapper chip. <a href="https://catskull.net/gb-rom-database/">You can find a list of games and their mappers here</a>.
 Use the search function.
 Please note the RAM is in bytes, not bits.
 Since SRAM in this repo is defined in bits, you need to convert by multiplying the number of bytes by 8.